Ahh, the Pacific Northwest!

 In broad terms, Northern California is considered part of the Pacific Northwest.

 Here, you can experience giant Redwood trees, mountains, stunning waterfalls, and beautiful wine country!
+We even created a road trip to Northern California – a loop that connects all of the best stops in this part of the state!

 Here are some ideas to help you get started in California.
 Better yet, follow our Pacific Coast Road Trip to see it all on Highway 1!